 Finally, our last wood option is walnut.
 The is a naturally darker wood that features hues of brown, purple, and chocolate.
 Though it's softer than maple and red oak, it's still considered a hardwood and is very durable.
 What makes it so special and sought after is its rich color.

 4. Choose your stain color

-If you want to play with stain color options though, we recommend you either use pine or red oak as your wood species.
+If you want to play with stain color options though, we recommend you either use pine, poplar, or red oak as your wood species.
 Both kinds of wood are long-lasting and accept stain colors very well.

 When planning out a table or a bench, the unsung hero is the base.
 At Siroh & Ivy, you even have the option to customize that.
 Based on the design you're considering, you can have us paint the base, paint and distress it, or finish it using the same wood species as the tabletop.
 We do have standard paint colors that we use, but if you have a custom color we can accommodate that.

-With your furniture completely customized, just decide whether you'd like to pay in full through our online store, or if you'd like to pay 50% upfront and 50% when the piece is completed.
-The latter option requires a discussion over the phone.
+With your furniture completely customized, just decide whether you'd like to pay in full or if you'd like to pay 50% upfront and 50% when the piece is completed.

 With either option, you can choose one of the many convenient payment methods.
 Check out our FAQ page for a full list of options.

 Once you've submitted your payment, we'll take over from there.
 Through consistent communication, we'll confirm your details, estimate your lead time, send you updates along the way, and set up delivery.
 Rest easy, you're in good hands.

 Still need help?